Study in Norway from Nepal

 • Work While You Study

-To study in Norway from Nepal, students must meet specific academic, language, financial, and visa-related criteria as set by Norwegian universities and immigration authorities:
+To study in Norway from Nepal, students must meet specific eligibility criteria in academic, language, financial, and visa-related criteria as set by Norwegian universities and immigration authorities.

 Academic Requirements